 Explanation.
 Upon returning to work, you must submit to the Fire Chief a written explanation of the emergency.

 Coverage.
-The on-duty Captain receiving notice of an emergency absence will make arrangements for an employee of equal rank and certification to holdover until relieved by an appropriate replacement, in accordance with the SOGs.
+The on-duty Captain receiving notice of an emergency absence will make arrangements for an employee of equal rank and certification to holdover until relieved by an appropriate replacement, in accordance with the SOPs.

 Vacation Leave.